-- The new Career and Technology Center provides a state-of-the-art facility where high school students will focus on their career goals.
+- The Career and Technology Center provides a state-of-the-art facility where high school students will focus on their career goals.
 The center offers programs in automotive technology, business, industrial manufacturing & energy management, health sciences, information technology and Project Lead the Way (pre-engineering).

 - Hopkins County Schools Academy offers a way for high school students to finish their education in an alternate setting.
 The computer-based school is intended to reach students at risk of dropping out.
-About 33 students graduated from the academy during its first year.

 - School Counts!, a partnership involving the public schools, Madisonville Community College and local businesses/industries, offers $1,000 tuition support at MCC for four semesters to Hopkins County Central and Madisonville North Hopkins graduates who successfully complete the program.